mila-iqia/mila-docs/docs/Userguide_jupyterhub.rst

 .. note:: **For Mila Clusters:**

-   *mila.quebec* account's credential should be used to login and start a **JupyterLab** session.
+   *mila.quebec* account credentials should be used to login and start a **JupyterLab** session.